signum-network/phoenix/lib/packages/core/README.md

 # @signumjs/core

-Burst-related functions and models for building Burstcoin applications.
+Burst-related functions and models for building Signum blockchain applications.

 ## Installation

-burstJS can be used with NodeJS or Web.
+SignumJS can be used with NodeJS or Web.
 Two formats are available

 ### Using with NodeJS and/or modern web frameworks